hotosm/osm-merge/docs/utilities.md

 number, not a name.
 This is primarily a problem with existing OSM data.
 These would all have to get manually fixed when validating in JOSM, so this program automates the process so you only have to validate, and not edit the feature.
-After conflation, process the output file with this utility to produce an improved version.
+This also extracts only highway linestrings, so is used to create the OSM dataset for conflation.
+Since the other external datasets also correctly use name, ref, and ref:usfs, this simplifys conflation.
+Otherwise the algorithm would get very complicated and hard to maintain.